ergoux/uxTools/README.md

-sublime-iTunes-Control
+uxTools
 ======================

-Plugin that provides iTunes Control from sublime command palette.
+Plugin that provides a set of Tools for common tasks.

 Provides the following features:

-* iTunes: Next - Next track.
-* iTunes: Previous - Previous track.
-* iTunes: Pause - Play/Pause.
+* uxTool: list ALL issues.
+* uxTool: list MY issues.
+* uxTool: create css (for selected class).
+* uxTool: paste css object (from webkit inspector).
+* uxTool: upload issue ( beta uploading multiple issues from sublime)

-Plugin should work in OSX && Windows.
+Plugin should work in Osx && Win.

 Installing
 ----------